Jack Weddle: Career

-He signed with Blackburn Rovers in 1938 where they lost the War Cup against West Ham with a 1–0 defeat.
+He signed with Blackburn Rovers in 1938 where they lost the War Cup against West Ham United with a 1–0 defeat.

 He later became the coach at Blackburn Rovers, where he remained for many years.
-He was the coach during the legendary FA cup final in 1960, when Dave Whelan broke his left shin, it was rumoured that Jack Weddle helped Whelan to receive his compensation money, which he then went on to build up his JJB empire with.
+He was the coach during the legendary FA Cup final in 1960, when Dave Whelan broke his left shin, it was rumoured that Jack Weddle helped Whelan to receive his compensation money, which he then went on to build up his JJB empire with.
 Jack Weddle is remembered with fond memories, such as his legendary words to Whelan before that 1960 match, when Whelan was so nervous he inquired as to where his shin pads were, to which Jack Weddle replied, "You've got 'em on, you daft bugger".

 He remains to this day one of Portsmouth's most capped played with a total of 396 appearances and 184 goals.
 He was 'Steamboat Weddle' by Portsmouth fans due to his attacking skills, and when there was a lull in play chants were heard to "Give it to Weddle".